+Travel over scenic Himalayan passes surrounded by courting birds amid springtime flowers, and experience a colorful Buddhist festival.
 Experience Himalayan wildlife, mountain scenery, and Buddhist culture as you explore beautiful Bhutan.
 Bhutan is a birder’s paradise during the spring courting season, with up to 400 bird species possible.
 The mountains are covered with blooming rhododendrons and spring is the best time to find the rare Satyr Tragopan.
 Travelling through this mountainous gem between India and China, you are engulfed in Bhutan’s strong culture, not only in its unique architecture and abundant prayer flags, but also in its adoration and respect for nature.
 Visit dzongs and monasteries, including a hike to the famous, cliff-side Tiger’s Nest Monastery.
 Guided throughout by our Bhutanese leader, Hishey Tshering, you will experience the wonder and beauty of Bhutan.

 • Spend 18 days and 17 nights in Bhutan for vibrant bird life and plant life alive with springtime brilliance.

 • Search for the rare White-bellied Heron and Satyr Tragopan and intriguing mammals like endemic Golden Langur.